kokoscript/koko4dos/README.md

 1. [Get DJGPP + Allegro 4.2.3](http://www.mrdictionary.net/allegro/#directory)
 2. Run `gcc <filename>.c -o <outputName>.exe -lalleg`

+*You may also need a DPMI server, such as [cwsdpmi](https://sandmann.dotster.com/cwsdpmi/) in order to run koko4dos.*

 Will also work on Windows, provided you setup Allegro for use with your compiler of choice *and* modify the GFX mode towards the beginning of main.

 Pre-compiled EXEs are provided on the releases page for convenience.